-- Access road maintenance: Road maintenance on access roads will occur, to provide safe access to the transmission line. - Transmission line construction: - Transmission line 5L006 construction will continue with site reclamation and marshalling of transmission line materials for line stringing.
+- Access road maintenance: Road maintenance on access roads will occur, to provide safe access to the transmission line. - Transmission line construction: - Transmission line 5L006 construction will continue with marshalling of transmission line materials for line stringing.
+This will include flying of materials with a helicopter. - Line stringing will occur, including helicopter work. - Reclamation: Reclamation of construction areas will occur, including levelling and spreading of topsoil.